-Lucas graduated from L’Academie de Cuisine (Maryland) in 2010.
-He honed his skills and expanded his knowledge at Le Bernardin (NYC) working under the mentorship of Pastry Chef Michael Laiskonis.
+A graduate of L’Academie de Cuisine (Maryland) in 2010, Lucas expanded his culinary knowledge and pastry skills at Le Bernardin (NYC) working under the mentorship of pastry chef Michael Laiskonis.

-His migration to the West Coast brought him to SHED (Healdsburg), where he supported their pastry program, contributing his knowledge and experience to their ancient grain-based production.
-He then moved to their Retail Division as Research & Development Chef, establishing formulas and techniques instilled for the development of new products.
+With a love of cycling, Lucas made the move to California, where he continued his explorations in baking at SHED (Healdsburg), supporting their pastry program by contributing his knowledge and expertise to their ancient grain-based production.
+Next, he moved to their Retail Division as Research & Development Chef, researching and establishing formulas and techniques instilled for the evolution of new products.

 His interest in food science also led him to study chemistry at Brooklyn College, an education which he applies daily, to explore the culinary world.

-Dedicated to the Arts, Lucas earned a BFA in Glass and completed a 6-month internship at the Metropolitan Museum of Art (NYC).
+Dedicated to the Arts, Lucas also completed a 6-month internship at the Metropolitan Museum of Art (NYC).